Processors

 });

 Make sure the file extension that you want to process is previously loaded.
-See Loaders for more information about how to register a new loader.
+See how to load assets for more information about how to register a new loader.

 Preprocess